Pluto's Party: Plot

 It's Pluto's birthday and Mickey Mouse is busy preparing the party things for his birthday dog.
-First, Pluto tries to eat the cake, but is caught by his master, when it is time for his bath.
-As soon as Pluto is looking more neat and tidy, he tries to eat the cake but then gets spotted by his master again.
+First, Pluto tries to eat the cake, but is caught by Mickey when it is time for his bath.
+As soon as Pluto is neat and tidy, he tries to eat the cake, but is spotted by Mickey again.
 Then, Mickey's nephews barge the gate down and trample all over Pluto as they hurry to the party.
 The children give Pluto a small red wagon and treat him like a workhorse.
 They then all start to enjoy themselves at the party.
 They first take Pluto on the slide, then barge down the swing.
-Then, they play pin the tail on Pluto to see who can pin Pluto's tail.
-Soon it is time for lunch and Pluto wants to have a piece of his own cake, but Mickey's nephews prefer to amuse themselves by grabbing every slice of cake and eating it up, much to Pluto's horror.
-Eventually, they devour Pluto's birthday cake and leave.
-Pluto, upset that he didn't get any cake, angrily throws a tantrum, knocking away all the dishes until Mickey passes him the last slice of the birthday cake he saved.
-Pluto happily eats the cake, licking Mickey between bites to show his gratitude.
+Then, they play pin the tail on Pluto.
+Soon it is time for lunch and Pluto wants to have a piece of his own cake, but Mickey's nephews grab every slice and eat it up, to Pluto's horror.
+Having devoured Pluto's birthday cake, they drink from their cups and leave.
+Pluto throws a tantrum, knocking away all the dishes until Mickey passes him the last slice of the birthday cake that he saved.
+Pluto eats the cake, licking Mickey between bites.